 Lassco Ropewalk Shop Interiors

-You can’t miss the shop because it has a bright letters spelling out ‘Aloha’ above the front (until they are sold that is!).
+You can’t miss the shop because it has a bright letter spelling out ‘Aloha’ above the front (until they are sold, that is!).
 There will be a cart outside with a pile of coffee sacks for sale.
-Step inside and the high arched ceiling presents a wonderful space to showcase antiques, salvaged goods and curiosities.
-There are two sections to the space so make sure you look at the rear room.
-Don’t forget to look up to inspect the lighting and amazing objects which will be suspended.
+Step inside and the high arched ceiling presents a beautiful space to showcase antiques, salvaged goods and curiosities.
+There are two sections to explore so make sure you look at the rear room.
+Don’t forget to glance up to inspect the lighting and unusual objects which will be suspended from the ceiling.

 Lassco Ropewalk Bermondsey London SE1 Information

-For more information go to the Lassco Ropewalk Website.
+For more information, go to the Lassco Ropewalk Website.
 The address is Arch 37, Maltby Street, Bermondsey, London SE1 3PA.
 The closest stations are London Bridge and Tower Hill.
-Opening times for the shop are Monday to Saturday 9am-5pm, Sunday 11am-5pm.
-The timber yard is open Monday to Friday 9am-5pm.
-Coordinate your visit with Maltby Street Food Market which is on Saturday 9am-5pm and Sunday 11pm-5pm.
+Current opening times listed for the shop are Monday to Saturday from 9 am until 5 pm, Sunday 11 am until 5 pm.
+The timber yard is open Monday to Friday from 9 am until 5 pm.
+Coordinate your visit with Maltby Street Food Market, which is on Saturday from 9 am until 5 pm and Sunday 11 pm until 5 pm.
+Read my Maltby Street Food Market Review for more information.

 Author: Homegirl London.
 Photographs: Homegirl London.